 If you have been in a country or territory on the red list in the last 10 days you will only be allowed to enter the UK if you are a British or Irish National, or you have residence rights in the UK and you must follow the rules for red list countries and territories.

-From 17 May, the ‘Stay in the UK’ regulation has ceased and international travel has been allowed to restart, governed by a new traffic light system.
-Health measures at the border will vary depending on whether travelling from a green, amber or red country.
+From 19 July guidance recommending against travel to amber countries is removed, however, health measures at the border will vary depending on where you have been in the 10 days before you arrive and whether you are travelling from a green, amber or red country.
 The Government has provided guidance on the countries rated as red, amber or green for Coronavirus (COVID-19) and the rules you must follow to enter England.

 The European Union has set up a website and a mobile app where you can see if travel is possible to each member state, the requirements of each destination, and other information to answer travellers’ questions.
 Go to Re-open EU for travel information and guidelines for each destination.

-Should RYA members require any advice related to the guidance on this page please contact the RYA Cruising Team on +44 (0) 23 8060 4233 (please have your membership number to hand) or email email@example.com (please include your membership number in your email).
+Should RYA members have any enquiries related to the guidance on this page please contact the RYA Cruising Team at email@example.com (please include your membership number in your email) or +44 (0) 23 8060 4233 (please have your membership number to hand).

 For other enquiries, call the RYA on +44 (0) 23 8060 4100.